nanobox-io/nanobox-docs/source/app-management/platform-components.html.md

 title: Platform Components
 ---

-Each app on Nanobox includes "platform components".
-These services provide specific functionality necessary for your app to run on Nanobox.
+Each app deployed with Nanobox includes "platform components".
+These services provide specific functionality necessary for your app to run.
 Below are summaries of the purpose of each platform component.

 *Each component is powered using a [Nanopack](http://nanopack.io) open-source project.
 While you don't need to worry about knowing these projects, you're welcome to take a look.*